IELTS Writing Task 2 Sample 608 - Rich nations should help poor countries with their basic needs

 Model Answer 3:

-After reckoning enough, I believe that rich or mordenized nations should be sharing their wealth and resources with those inferior or pauper nations who are starveling and struggling with their system, because there will be certain hard time which comes to everyone, so for the sake of humanity, such aid should be provided.
+After reckoning enough, I believe that rich or developed nations should share their wealth and resources with those inferior or poorer nations who are starveling and struggling with their system, because there will be a certain hard time which comes to everyone, so for the sake of humanity, such aid should be provided.

 On the contrary, it should be government's number first priority to look after their citizens and provide them basic necessities.
 That is why we elect them to be our saviour and be ready to face any catastrophe which comes along.